jh3y/sike/README.md

 Also if you spend a lot of time rooted to one position it's not good for your body, you need to get up a move every once in a while.
 This could help if you suffer with joint issues or back pain, by simply just reminding you, "Hey get up and touch your toes for a second so you don't stiffen up!".
 Unfortunately I personally suffer some times with stiffness in my back and hips which can be quite painful and it's not helped by sitting at a desk for prolonged periods of time.

-##whose it for?
+##who is it for?
 sike is for those that spend a long time behind a screen or at a workstation and get stuck in the _zone_.
-It's also a handy schedule/reminder tool for those that spend a lot of time in the command line and don't want to burden themselves with flashy UIs to do such a simple thing.
+It's a handy scheduling/reminder tool for those that spend a lot of time in the command line and don't want to burden themselves with flashy UIs to do such a simple thing.

 ##example uses